- An investing strategy called asset location has the potential to help lower your overall tax bill.

-First, rate your investments on a tax-efficiency scale
+Rate your investments on a tax-advantaged scale

-Then, locate your investments where they may help enhance after-tax returns
+Locate investments where they may help enhance after-tax returns

 To get going, consider first checking to see whether you've already taken full advantage of a 401(k) plan, Keogh, IRA, or other qualified retirement account that may be available to you.
 Generally, these accounts are the best place to start a program of active asset location, because they typically don't come with account fees, like some other options, but each comes with contribution and withdrawal restrictions.

 "Investors should start out with a solid plan for their asset allocation, but within that framework, having a good strategy for where you keep your investments can be important," says Kenigsberg.
 "By putting certain less tax-advantaged investments in a tax-deferred or tax-exempt account, you can potentially save a significant amount of money on taxes, which may help you improve your bottom line as an investor."